 Stand-alone MERP or HRA

-With a QSEHRA, employers can reimburse employees for various healthcare products and services, including individual health insurance premiums.
+With a QSEHRA, employers can reimburse employees for various healthcare products and services, including health insurance premiums.

 MERPs with a group plan